 - visual appeal

-Points to considerOn the other hand, dark background requires thorough attention and analysis of the smallest details which can get lost in layout if they are not presented properly.
+Points to considerOn the other hand, dark background requires thorough attention and analysis of the smallest details which can get lost in the layout if they are not presented properly.
 Among them we should consider:

 - User research.
 Practical surveys, theoretic investigations and experiments are important sources of data about the target audience, its wishes and expectations that is the basis for choosing effective and attractive design schemes.